 the UE separately determines and resolves time overlapping among first PUSCH transmissions that use respective first spatial domain filters corresponding to first TCI-State or TCI-UL-State associated with the first CORESETs, and among second PUSCH transmissions that use respective second spatial domain filters corresponding to second TCI-State or TCI-UL-State associated with the second CORESETs.

-For the remaining of this clause, reference to PUSCH with semi-persistent CSI reports includes a PUSCH with UE initiated reports when reportTransmissionMode is configured as ‘ModeB’ in the CSI report configuration [6, TS 38.214].
+For the remaining of this clause, reference to PUSCH with aperiodic CSI reports or semi-persistent CSI reports includes a PUSCH with UE initiated reports when reportTransmissionMode is configured as ‘ModeA’ or ‘ModeB’, respectively, in the CSI report configuration [6, TS 38.214].

 For the remaining of this clause, for a UE operating on an NTN serving cell, the timeline conditions for resolving time overlapping between a PUSCH transmission with repetitions in an OCC group [6, TS 38.214] and PUCCH transmissions are applicable with respect to the first repetition of the PUSCH transmission in the OCC group